 12 Years a Slave (2013)

 The movie 12 Years a Slave is one of the greatest movies depicting slavery through the lens.
-It is directed by Steeve McQueen, starring Chiwetel Ejiofor, who is playing the role of Solomon Northup.
+It is directed by Steve McQueen and stars Chiwetel Ejiofor, who is playing the role of Solomon Northup.
 The movie is based on the autobiography of Northup, a free black man kidnapped and sold into slavery.
-He remained as an enslaved person for 12 years until he was free, thus the movie’s title.
+He remained an enslaved person for 12 years until he was free, thus the movie’s title.
 Meanwhile, the film also outlines how people used to trick free black men into slavery.
 The movie 12 years a slave is definitely worth watching if you want to know more about slavery and cruelty back in the day.

 La Esclava Blanca